go-lover/go-wolfy/README.md

 Updates the session cookie on an existing client instance.

 ### Account & Social Methods
 ---

 #### `func (c *Client) GetAccountDetails() (*UserAccountInfo, error)`
-Retrieves the detailed private profile for the currently authenticated user, including email, currency balances, and account settings.
+Retrieves the detailed private profile for the currently authenticated user, including email, currency balances, owned slots, and account settings.

 #### `func (c *Client) GetSelfInfo() (*PlayerInfoResponse, error)`
-Retrieves the detailed profile for the currently authenticated user.
+Retrieves the detailed public profile (leaderboard version) for the currently authenticated user.

 #### `func (c *Client) GetPlayerInfo(usernameOrID string) (*PlayerInfoResponse, error)`
-Retrieves the detailed profile for any player by their username or ID.
+Retrieves the detailed public profile for any player by their username or ID, including their game history.

 #### `func (c *Client) GetUserID(username string) (string, error)`
 Finds a user by their exact username and returns their unique ID.